bkvogel/metal_performance_testing/README.md

 Note: This repo uses C++ and Metal only.
 If you are simply looking for Metal matrix multiplication shader examples to use in your Swift code, I suspect these will work (i.e., the .metal files), but you will then need to write your own Swift code to call them.

+I have also included [Metal-cpp](https://developer.apple.com/metal/cpp/) in this repository (in the `metal-cpp` folder) so that you will be able to build and run the examples without having to download and install it as an additional step.
+Note that the license allows redistribution.

 -----------
 ### Install and setup